crf8472/libarcstk/BUILD.md

 ## Building the API documentation

 When you configure the project, switch ``-DWITH_DOCS=ON`` is required to prepare building the documentation.
+Only this configuration option will create the target ``doc`` that can be used to build the documentation.

-Doxygen and the tool ``dot`` from graphviz are required for building the documentation.
-The documentation can be build as a set of static HTML pages or as a PDF manual using LaTeX.
+Doxygen is required for building the documentation.
+The documentation can be build as a set of static HTML pages (recommended) or as a PDF manual using LaTeX (experimental, currently unmaintained).

-### Quickstart: Doxygen Stock HTML
+### Quickstart: Doxygen Stock HTML (vintage, but reliable)

 The generation of the documentation sources must be requested at configuration stage.
 The documentation sources will not be generated automatically during build.
 It is required to call target ``doc`` manually.
-This target requires doxygen and graphviz.

 	$ cd build
 	$ cmake -DWITH_DOCS=ON ..